 Little Square Pond (116 acres) is part of the Fish Creek pond complex although it is outside of DEC's Fish Creek campground.
 A 1.5 mile, navigable section of Fish Creek connects Little Square Pond to Square Pond.
 When first studied in 1929, this pond supported yellow perch and northern pike; trout stocking was not recommended.
 A 1984 ALSC survey revealed pH, dissolved oxygen and temperature conditions suitable for salmonids.
 Their nets captured landlocked salmon, rainbow smelt, golden shiner, fallfish, white sucker, brown bullhead, pumpkinseed, smallmouth bass, largemouth bass, northern pike and yellow perch.
 The salmon caught in 1984 were probably emigrants from Upper Saranac Lake.
 Little Square Pond has a mean depth of 10.5 feet and a maximum depth of 29 feet.
-The lightly stained waters had a pH that was 7.03, ANC of 118 μeq/l and specific conductivity of 29 μmhos.
+The lightly stained waters had a pH that was 7.03,

+ANC of 118 $\mu$ eq/l and specific conductivity of 29 $\mu$ mhos.
 A trail from the Fish Creek campgrounds borders the western end of this sandy-bottomed pond.
 Much of its shoreline is forested.
 Reclamation of this pond is not possible due to the size and low gradient of its outlet.
-A stocking policy for landlocked salmon was initiated in 1995 and will be evaluated within the five-year scope of this plan.
+A stocking policy for landlocked salmon was initiated in 1995 but was ultimately unsuccessful.